soummy21/TowerDefenseBase/README.md

   - Use tile type **"P"** to define the Path

 ---

-## 🎮 Project Overview
-TowerDefenseBase is a base framework for developing a fully functional tower defense game.
-The system includes core mechanics such as enemy pathfinding, a tile-based level editor, and a custom AABB collision system that supports both circles and rectangles.

 ## ⚙️ Core Features and Systems
 This project is designed to be modular and extendable, allowing additional mechanics like tower placement and upgrades to be built on top of the existing framework.